thegreatrazz/ENGR101-AVC/docs/plan.md

 ## Roles

 #### Raresh
-Project Lead and Software builder
+Project Lead and Software builder - Checking that everything produced is of quality

 #### Paul
-Software builder and plan creator
+Software builder and plan creator - Make sure everyone is staying on track

 #### Chris
-Hardware designer and 3d printer builder
+Hardware designer and 3d printer builder - Gets the robot working by each deadline

 #### Raewyn
-Hardware designer
+Hardware designer - Main tester of hardware components

 ## Lab B times